 - Text messages

-Surveys are inexpensive and customizable, making them a desirable option.
-Other types of market research may include survey methods built into their grander objective, which is why these methods often overlap.
+Surveys are inexpensive and customizable, making them desirable options.
+Other types of market research sometimes have surveys within their larger objectives.
+That’s why these methods often overlap.
+You could also use survey data to steer future research efforts.

 2. Focus Groups